barrycarr/linked_list/README.md

 # linked_list

 An OCaml-inspired immutable linked list library for Swift.
+It's based on the list module in OCaml 5.5

+I wrote this to learn Swift, I don't expect anyone to have a use for this other than for interest and reference.

 The core type is a recursive enum: